top of page

 Meanwhile, copper deficiency has been implicated in ischemic heart disease, accelerated mitochondrial ageing, and chronic inflammation.
 Copper is critical to mobilization and metabolism of fat, and higher levels are associated with less body fat (Collins 2021).
 Most people get too little copper in their diet:

-While too much copper in the body can result in a syndrome called copper poisoning (Franchitto et al. 2008), adding zinc and copper sulfates to bath water in a stainless steel tub may suppress microbial activity and have the added benefit of ameliorating chronic dietary deficiencies.
+While too much copper in the body can result in a syndrome called copper poisoning (Franchitto et al. 2008), adding zinc and copper sulfates to bath water in a stainless steel tub may help remedy chronic dietary deficiencies.

 Thermodynamics